wp-login.php の名前を変更する方法、カスタム ログイン URL を作成する方法、自動化されたブルート フォース攻撃やボット攻撃から WordPress を保護する方法。

 Enabling the custom login page may cause some plugins to stop working.
 If you use a login page customization plugin or a social login plugin, it’s possible such a plugin doesn’t work anymore.
 To fix this issue, enable “Defer rendering the custom login page”.
 Read more about this setting.

 If you’ve set up your Custom login URL and after a while forgot it, first of all, check the site admin email box for a notification email about your new login URL or any email weekly report.
 In those emails, you can see your Custom login URL.
-If you are unable to find them, you need to reinstall the plugin manually following the steps below.
+If you are unable to find such a email, you need to reinstall WP Cerber manually following the steps below.

 - Delete the plugin folder /wp-cerber/ manually by using FTP or any File Manager in your hosting control panel.